Piyyut: The Eretz Yisrael school

 The additions of piyyuṭim to the services were primarily used to embellish them and make them more enjoyable to the congregation.
 As to the origin of the piyyuṭ's implementation, there is a theory that this had to do with restrictions on Jewish prayer.
 Al-Samawal al-Maghribi, a Jewish convert to Islam in the twelfth century, wrote that the Persians prohibited Jews from holding prayer services.
 "When the Jews saw that the Persians persisted in obstructing their prayer, they invented invocations into which they admixed passages from their prayers (the piyyuṭ) … and set numerous tunes to them".
 They would assemble to read and chant the piyyuṭim at prayer time.
 The difference between that and prayer is that the prayer is without melody and is read only by the person conducting the service.
 In the recitation of the piyyuṭ, the cantor is assisted by the congregation in chanting melodies.
 "When the Persians rebuked them for this, the Jews sometimes asserted that they were singing, and sometimes [mourning over their situations]."
 When the Muslims took over and allowed Jews dhimmi status, prayer became permissible for the Jews.
 The piyyuṭ had become a commendable tradition for holidays and other joyous occasions.

-The use of piyyuṭ was always considered a Palestinian specialty: the Babylonian geonim made every effort to discourage it and restore what they regarded as the statutory wording of the prayers, holding that "any [hazzan] who uses piyyuṭ thereby gives evidence that he is no scholar".
+The use of piyyuṭ was always considered a Jewish specialty in Palestine: the Babylonian geonim made every effort to discourage it and restore what they regarded as the statutory wording of the prayers, holding that "any [hazzan] who uses piyyuṭ thereby gives evidence that he is no scholar".
 It is not always clear whether their main objection was to any use of piyyuṭim at all or only to their intruding into the heart of the statutory prayers.

-For these reasons, scholars classifying the liturgies of later periods usually hold that the more a given liturgy uses piyyuṭim, the more likely it is to reflect Palestinian as opposed to Babylonian (Lower Mesopotamian) influence.
+For these reasons, scholars classifying the liturgies of later periods usually hold that the more a given liturgy uses piyyuṭim, the more likely it is to reflect Land of Israel influence as opposed to Babylonian (Lower Mesopotamian) influence.
 Sephardic liturgical framers took Geonic strictures seriously.
-For this reason, the early Palestinian piyyuṭim, such as those of Yannai and Eleazar birabbi Qallir, do not survive in the Sephardic rite.
+For this reason, the early Jewish piyyuṭim, such as those of Yannai and Eleazar birabbi Qallir, do not survive in the Sephardic rite.
 However, they do in the Ashkenazi and Italian rites.